Classical Optimizers for Noisy Intermediate-Scale Quantum Devices

-Given our collection of optimizers, we wanted to know which method best handles the combination of optimization surfaces generated by the science problems and noise caused by the quantum hardware.
-Since the ansatz in VQE directly drives the former, and influences the latter (e.g.\ through circuit depth), this provides important feedback for practical ansatz design.
-There are strong convergence requirements on the minimizer in terms of distance to the global minimum~\cite{McClean2015}, but also constraints on the number of evaluations possible before convergence as e.g.\ calibrations may drift over the duration of the experiment.
-To make progress, the optimizer may need to find gradients on a surface with many local minima due to the noise, and do so with the least number of iterations possible.
-Our results support the following conjectures: \begin{itemize}[leftmargin=*] \item There is no free lunch: a {\em suite} of minimizers is needed to match specific strengths to specific problems, making use of available domain science information such as a high quality initial parameters, knowledge of local minima, or the need to search around inaccessible regions. \item Circuit level noise redistributes counts in the output bit string probability distributions, from which the objective is calculated.
-This redistribution affects the latter in a non-linear way and thus does not simply average out.
-With large noise, it may thus be impossible to retrieve the actual global minimum value, but by searching for a robust minimum, the correct optimal parameters may still be found. \item For complex surfaces with local minima close to the global minima, noise can prevent the optimizer from distinguishing local from global.
-An understanding of the science is then needed to provide more constraints, e.g.\ in subdividing the problem and studying the minimum found in each with higher statistics. \item Most of the methods can scale up to hundreds of parameters.
+Our results support the following conjectures: \begin{itemize}[leftmargin=*] \item There is no free lunch: a {\em suite} of minimizers is needed to match specific strengths to specific problems, making use of any available domain science information. \item On-chip noise affects the objective non-linearly.
+Even if a global minimum value can not be found, a search for a {\em robust} minimum can still yield the correct optimal parameters. \item For complex surfaces, noise can trap the optimizer in a local minimum.
+Domain science information is then needed to provide more or better constraints. \item Most of the methods can scale up to hundreds of parameters.